 BMW pulls out, Phoenix takes the reins

 By May 2000, it was over, and BMW had sold out to Phoenix.
 As part of the deal, the Rover 75 would remain in production, but its production line would need to be moved, lock, stock and barrel, from Cowley to Longbridge.
-The Birmingham factory would now be responsible for the production of all of the newly-named MG Rover Group’s cars – and as a result, within a year of going into full-scale production, the Rover 75 was on the move!
+The Birmingham factory would now be responsible for the production of all of the newly-named MG Rover Group’s cars – and, as a result, within a year of going into full-scale production.

 The task of moving an entire production line was nothing if not gargantuan – essentially, the decision on whether, how and when to move it lay with the logistics staff at Longbridge.
 Devising a plan would take months – these men did not have the luxury of time: they were given 48 hours to ascertain that this task was not impossible – and once this decision was taken, it was down to them to decide how best to go about it.
-My abiding impression of the whole episode is stark admiration for the engineers, planners and managers who orchestrated the whole move – far from being deflated by the events that were unfolding around them, they got their heads down and embarked on the challenge with a huge amount of determination.
-Once committed, deliveries of bodyshells from Cowley to Longbridge commenced within the week – and in order to accommodate the hiatus in production that would result from the changeover, production was ramped up at Cowley in order to build up a stockpile.
+They met the task – and successfully moved the line.

-Newly independent and shorn of their German paymasters, MG Rover came across all confident with the MG ZT, and the press and public alike have greeted the car warmly.
-Autocar magazine were very impressed with it, naming it one of their top ten cars of 2001 and summing-up thus in their road test of the ZT 190: “The ZT makes MG Rover a formidable contender in this competitive market.
+Newly independent and shorn of its German paymasters, MG Rover came across all confident with the MG ZT, and the press and public alike have greeted the car warmly.
+Autocar magazine were very impressed with it, naming it one of its top 10 cars of 2001 and summing-up thus in its road test of the ZT 190: ‘The ZT makes MG Rover a formidable contender in this competitive market.
 It can offer buyers a choice of limousine-like refinement in the 75 or genuine sporting appeal in the ZT.
-It is a tribute to Rover’s engineering that it produced such convincing yet different cars from such similar underpinnings.”
-But it did not stop with the re-branding of the current car: the fascinating announcement was also made that there would be a pair of V8 powered MG ZTs to top the MG Rover range.
-Where the existing ZTs and Rover 75s were front wheel driven, the V8 models would be rear wheel drive (that hefty transmission tunnel proved useful to MG Rover) and powered by a Ford-sourced V8 engine displacing 4.6-litres.
-These models were devised to fight BMW in the performance saloon market (who would have thought Rover would play this game pre-2000?) and become a breed of latter-day Rover Vitesses.
-It was not until September 2003 that the 260bhp ZT V8 was officially launched.
+It is a tribute to Rover’s engineering that it produced such convincing yet different cars from such similar underpinnings.’

 Under the scalpel

-No-one doubted the facelift made the car look more modern, and with a complete range of cars, spanning a range four-, six- and V8-cylindered models, it seemed as though there was little on the horizon to stop the 75 and ZT retain their loyal and enthusiastic following…
+No-one doubted the facelift made the car look more modern and, with a complete range of cars, spanning a range four-, six- and V8-cylinder models, it seemed as though there was little on the horizon to stop the 75 and ZT retain their loyal and enthusiastic following…

 Tragically, in April 2005, the 75’s production line fell silent.
 Phoenix called in the administrators, PricewaterhouseCoopers (PwC), to sort out the financial mess, and soon after they moved in, it became apparent that the Rover 75 had found itself in the middle of an Anglo-Chinese tug of love…